Universal-Team/db/docs/_3ds/retroarch.md

   <li>D3D12: Fixed validation error on start up due to buffers not being setup correctly
   for one frame</li>

+  <li>D3D12: Fixed some shaders not appearing with the d3d12 driver - this reintroduces
+  a validation error though but it seems to work as in not crash and is the old RA behaviour.
+Guess we need a different way of fixing the validation issue.</li>

   <li>DATABASE/EXPLORE/VIEW: Bugfix - RGUI did not clear thumbnail on non-playlist
   items such as Save and Delete<br>